namcos/elementor-flickity-slider/README.md

 - Cell Align

 If you need to amend the slider (perhaps you have slightly different requirements for your slider), you can edit the rendered part by going to widgets/class-flickity-slider.php and updating the render function.
 To add other controls, update the function _register_controls.
 The content_template function is for the internal side of elementor (the editor) which is why it's similar to the render function.
-You may need to update that side to, to reflect the changes in the front end.
+You may need to update that side to reflect the changes in the front end.
 Be aware that if you use the <# #> notation, it is based on Underscore JS (https://underscorejs.org/).
 You can just use php instead.

 # Warning
 As this is for elementor, be aware that elementor containers may crop the image and you'll have to adjust those.